hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 It will be the general case that consumers of this library don’t need to understand the elements as points on the curve to operate algebraically with them, so it is sufficient for them to interact with an opaque representation.
 There are two strategies for getting that representation:

 1. **Use arkworks-based serialization mechanism** This serialization mechanism uses the encoding defined for the `parings-api` and its ability to produce byte arrays from its components.
-Given that we have the guarantee to be canonical, and that we do not plan for internal java consumers to need to operate with the individual values.
+Given that we have the guarantee to be canonical and that we do not plan for internal Java consumers to need to operate with individual values.
 Pros:

-- decouples the serialization mechanism from the pairings internal structure and allows to switch curves with 0 impact on the consumers
+- Decouples the serialization mechanism from the pairing internal structure and allows switch curves with 0 impact on the consumers
 - It allows consumers that have no access or cannot use serialization libraries such as protobuf
 - Simple and reduced effort, low infra support needed.
 Cons:
-- It is coupled to arkworks serialization mechanism
+- It is coupled to the arkworks serialization mechanism
-- The communication needs to happen verbally or through documents and there is no technical interface we can share.
+- The communication needs to happen verbally or through documents, and there is no technical interface we can share.

-2. **Use Protobuf serialization** This serialization mechanism consist on generating a structure that represents the internal representation of PublicKey, PrivateKey, Signature in a defined protobuf schema.
-We would need to extract the information from the pairings api implementation and produce a protobuf object to expose.
+2. **Use protobuf serialization.** This serialization mechanism consists of generating a structure that represents the internal representation of PublicKey, PrivateKey, and Signature in a defined protobuf schema.
+We would need to extract the information from the pairings API implementation and produce a protobuf object to expose.
 Pros:
    - Allows to share a schema to know how to interpret the curve
    - Any client that can use protobuf can interpret our elements Cons:
-   - Only clients that can use protobuf can interpret signatures, and public keys
+   - Only clients that can use protobuf can interpret signatures and public keys
-   - By producing a structure for the internals of the pairings api, new curves would need new structures.
+   - By producing a structure for the internals of the pairings API, new curves would need new structures.

 We decided that we would leave keys and signatures as opaque byte arrays in little-endian form when recorded in the state and published to the block stream.
 We will publish a byte layout of the data format for people who need to parse the byte array.